Economy of China: Agriculture

 Environmental problems such as floods, drought, and erosion pose serious threats to farming in many parts of the country.
 The wholesale destruction of forests gave way to an energetic reforestation program that proved inadequate, and forest resources are still fairly meagre.
 The principal forests are found in the Qin Mountains and the central mountains and on the Yunnan–Guizhou Plateau.
 Because they are inaccessible, the Qinling forests are not worked extensively, and much of the country's timber comes from Heilongjiang, Jilin, Sichuan, and Yunnan.

 Western China, comprising Tibet, Xinjiang, and Qinghai, has little agricultural significance except for areas of floriculture and cattle raising.
 Rice, China's most important crop, is dominant in the southern provinces and many of the farms here yield two harvests a year.
 In the north, wheat is of the greatest importance, while in central China wheat and rice vie with each other for the top place.
 Millet and kaoliang (a variety of grain sorghum) are grown mainly in the northeast and some central provinces, which, together with some northern areas, also provide considerable quantities of barley.
 Most of the soybean crop is derived from the north and the northeast; corn (maize) is grown in the center and the north, while tea comes mainly from the warm and humid hilly areas of the south.
 Cotton is grown extensively in the central provinces, but it is also found to a lesser extent in the southeast and in the north.
 Tobacco comes from the center and parts of the south.
 Other important crops are potatoes, sugar beets, and oilseeds.

 In the past decade, the government has been encouraging agricultural mechanization and land consolidation to raise yields and compensate for the loss of rural workers who have migrated to the cities.
-According to the most recent statistics by the UN Food and Agriculture Organization, the annual growth rate of agricultural mechanization in China is 6.38 percent.
-By 2014, the integrated mechanization rate had risen to nearly 60 percent, with the rate for wheat surpassing 90 percent and that for maize approaching 80 percent.
-In addition to standard agricultural equipment like tractors, China's agriculture cooperatives have begun using high-tech equipment, including unmanned aerial vehicles, which are used to spay crops with pesticides.
+According to statistics by the UN Food and Agriculture Organization, the annual growth rate of agricultural mechanization in China is 6.4%.
+By 2014, the integrated mechanization rate had risen to nearly 60%, with the rate for wheat surpassing 90% and that for maize approaching 80%.
+In addition to standard agricultural equipment like tractors, China's agriculture cooperatives have begun using high-tech equipment, including unmanned aerial vehicles, which are used to spray crops with pesticides.
 Good progress has been made in increasing water conservancy, and about half the cultivated land is under irrigation.

 In the late 1970s and early 1980s, economic reforms were introduced.
 First of all this began with the shift of farming work to a system of household responsibility and a phasing out of collectivized agriculture.
 Later this expanded to include a gradual liberalization of price controls; fiscal decentralization; massive privatization of state enterprises, thereby allowing a wide variety of private enterprises in the services and light manufacturing; the foundation of a diversified banking system (but with large amounts of state control); the development of a stock market; and the opening of the economy to increased foreign trade and foreign investment.